shivannis/xandr-docs-public/xandr-docs/bidders/seller-platform-billing-report.md

 ---
 title: Seller Platform Billing Report
-description: Learn how Suppliers gather transaction information using the Seller Platform Billing Report to invoice buyers or reconcile their internal transaction records.
+description: Learn how Suppliers gather transaction information using the Seller Platform Billing Report to invoice buyers.
+This page covers an example on retrieving a report. ms.date: 11/27/2023
-ms.date: 11/27/2023
 ---

 # Seller platform billing report

 Learn about Seller Platform Billing Report in this page.
 Suppliers gather transaction information using the Seller Platform Billing Report to invoice buyers or reconcile their internal transaction records.

 For instructions on retrieving a report, see the [Example](#example) below.